On the Hedging of Options On Exploding Exchange Rates: Minimal joint replication price

-\citet{Giddy} introduces the notion of \emph{international put-call equivalence} which relates the price of a call in one currency with the price of a put in the other currency; see also \citet{Grabbe}. \begin{cor}[International put-call equivalence] The pricing operators $p^{\$}$ and $p^{\eu}$ satisfy international put-call equivalence:
+Giddy \cite{Giddy} introduces the notion of \emph{international put-call equivalence} which relates the price of a call in one currency with the price of a put in the other currency; see also Grabbe \cite{Grabbe}. \begin{corollary}[International put-call equivalence] The pricing operators $p^{\$}$ and $p^{\eu}$ satisfy international put-call equivalence: